theknbe/pipeline/README.md

 4. kb_generateSeg.sh - generates an automated segmentation of the cortical surface and converts to NIFTI format
 5. manual step - the initial segmentation should be inspected for errors and manually edited, then copied into the subject's NIFTI directory
 6. kb_initializeVista.m - initiates an mrVista session
-7. manual step - the inplane anatomical must be aligned to the high-resolution anatomical
+7. manual step - align the inplane anatomical to the high-resolution anatomical
-8. kb_alignInplaneToAnatomical.m - refines the manual alignment
+8. kb_alignInplaneToAnatomical.m - further refines the manual alignment
 9. kb_installSeg.m - installs an existing cortical segmentation into an existing mrSESSION
 10. kb_macCreateMesh.m - builds and saves a smoothed and inflated mesh for the left and right hemispheres